paulimhoff/paulimhoff.github.io/_pages/about.md

 For Prospective Students
 ======
 I am seeking two full-time graduate students to work under my supervision:
 * MS student starting Summer 2024 interested in applications of biochar to alter soil hydrology and nutrient fate in urban soils and living shorelines.
 This project is funded by the National Fish and Wildlife Foundation, Delaware Sea Grant, and the Maryland Transportation Authority.
-If you're interested, please send me an email or apply through the [UD Graduate Applications](https://www.udel.edu/academics/colleges/grad/prospective-students/grad-admissions/) system.
-Please use "Prospective PhD student [Your name]" as your email subject and attach your CV and transcripts.
-Due to the large volume of emails, I apologize for not replying to individual inquiries I have received.

 * MS or PhD student starting Fall 2024 interested in application of data analytics to assess emissions of methane from landfills, using data from satellites, drones, and fixed point sensors.
 This [project](https://www.epa.gov/newsreleases/epa-awards-46m-research-grants-quantify-and-mitigate-emissions-municipal-solid-waste) is funded by the US EPA and is in collaboration with researchers at UC Berkeley and UC Davis.

+Image illustrating landfill gas measurement data collected by research partners in the US EPA project.

+<img src="/images/epa_proposal_fig1.jpg" width="400" >

-Please send me an email or apply through the [UD Graduate Applications](https://www.udel.edu/academics/colleges/grad/prospective-students/grad-admissions/) system.
+If you're interested in either position, please send me an email or apply through the [UD Graduate Applications](https://www.udel.edu/academics/colleges/grad/prospective-students/grad-admissions/) system.
 Please use "Prospective PhD student [Your name]" as your email subject and attach your CV and transcripts.
 Due to the large volume of emails, I apologize for not replying to individual inquiries I have received.

-Image illustrating landfill gas measurement data collected by research partners in the US EPA project.

-<img src="/images/epa_proposal_fig1.jpg" width="400" >

 Graduate Program to Apply Under
 ===